-The average compacted thickness of the cement stabilised layer shall be:
+The average uncompacted thickness of the modified layer shall be:

-- (a) not less than 150 mm or 3 times the maximum stone size, whichever is the greater; or

-- (b) not more than 250 mm
+- (a) not less than 150 mm or 3 times the maximum stone size, whichever is the greater; or - (b) not more than 250 mm

-- 7.5.3.
+7.5.3.
 Joints

-Unless stated to the contrary in the Project Specifications, and where practical longitudinal joints shall be planned to coincide with each and every change in crossfall across the road width.
-All joints, including joints to existing sections of pavement, shall be placed, compacted and finished satisfactorily so that the final surface does not have permeable or loose patches.
+Unless stated to the contrary in the Project Specifications and where practical, longitudinal joints shall be planned to coincide with each change in crossfall across the road width.

 Between paver runs a construction joint with an inclined rough face at less than 45 degrees from the vertical shall be made and kept moist.
-At the end of each day's work, and when operations are delayed or stopped for more than one hour, an inclined rough face at less than 45 degrees from the vertical shall be made in thoroughly compacted material.
+When operations are delayed or stopped for more than one hour then an inclined rough face at less than 45 degrees from the vertical shall be made in thoroughly compacted material.
 The constructed area shall be squared off at the end of the day's production, and the location shall be recorded on the production plan for that day.